drzel/blog/_posts/2015-10-30-open-source-ruby-on-rails-development-environment-for-lubuntu-15.10-as-a-guest-in-virtualbox-5.0.8-with-vim-tmux-and-powerline.md

 ---
 layout: post
-title: Open source Ruby on Rails development environment for Lubuntu 15.10 as a guest in [VirtualBox]) 5.0.8 with Vim, tmux and powerline.
+title: Open source Ruby on Rails development environment for Lubuntu 15.10 as a guest in VirtualBox 5.0.8 with Vim, tmux and powerline.
 ---
-# Open source Ruby on Rails development environment for [Lubuntu](http://lubuntu.net) 15.10 as a guest in [VirtualBox](http://www.virtualbox.org/) 5.0.8 with [Vim](http://www.vim.org/), [tmux](https://tmux.github.io/) and [powerline](https://github.com/powerline/powerline).

-## Install VirtualBox
-* Download and install the latest VirtualBox for your OS at https://www.virtualbox.org/.

 ## Install Lubuntu 15.10.
 * Download Lubuntu 15.10 image file from https://www.lubuntu.net/.